Thursday, March 26, 2015

 The DMG shows its quality over 30 years later.

 There is no headband in the binding - just a lot of lumpy glue.
-The DMG also lacked headbands but everything I own published by TLG does have them except Monsters & Treasure of Aihrde, Of Gods & Monsters (both of which were produced with the same crappy in house publishing methods as the CKG) and my two copies of the second printing of Monsters & Treasure, one of which is a leatherette version.
+The DMG also lacked headbands but everything I own published by TLG does have them except Monsters & Treasure of Aihrde, Of Gods & Monsters (both of which were produced with the same crappy in-house publishing methods as the CKG) and my two copies of the second printing of Monsters & Treasure, one of which is a leatherette version.
 It's a level of quality and detail that perhaps I'm being overly fussy about but as far as I'm concerned this is the crowning achievement of Castles & Crusades, so why does it have to be made so poorly?

-As for quality the CKG does however appear to be bound with signatures (two or more sheets of paper stacked and folded as a group) so single pages or small groups of pages are not likely to fall out (unlike my Dangerous Journeys Mythus book).
-It hasn't fallen apart yet and that's at least better than many people's copies of the 5e Player's Handbook that didn't incorporate signatures in it's binding (and that book is a whopping $49.95 or $58.00 in Canada - for shame).
+As for quality, the CKG does however appear to be bound with signatures (two or more sheets of paper stacked and folded as a group) so single pages or small groups of pages are not likely to fall out (unlike my Dangerous Journeys Mythus book).
+It hasn't fallen apart yet and that's at least better than many people's copies of the 5e Player's Handbook that didn't incorporate signatures in its binding (and that book is a whopping $49.95 or $58.00 in Canada - for shame).

 1e DMG lacks a headband but binding is at least neat and professional.

-CKG sloppy craftsmanship.
+CKG - sloppy craftsmanship.

 C&C Players Handbook with the same trade dress as CKG pictured above.
 CKG should look this nice.

 That's the good, the bad and the ugly for an overview of the Castle Keepers Guide.
 Although it sounds like I'm tearing this book a new one, most of my issues with it are cosmetic.
 The wealth of ideas it presents takes an already great game system and knocks it out of the ballpark into amazing (or is that Shift Z*).
-I really love this book and I think everyone else that likes fantasy RPGs should too - but there is nothing to this dog's breakfast of a production run to make you want to do that if you don't already love C&C. It's just upsetting to look at it because if they had made a couple of different choices, put the effort into sourcing some additional talented artists and outsourced the printing and binding so that the quality matched the Players Handbook of the same trade dress, this would have been something special.
+I really love this book and I think everyone else who likes fantasy RPGs should too - but there is nothing to this dog's breakfast of a production run to make you want to do that if you don't already love C&C. It's just upsetting to look at it because if they had made a couple of different choices, put the effort into sourcing some additional talented artists and outsourced the printing and binding so that the quality matched the Players Handbook of the same trade dress, this would have been something special.

 The following three posts will deal with the contents of each of the three parts of the book.